PyChina/weekly/content/Issue/issue-375.md

 - [如何构建 Raspberry Pi + Python 机器人](https://pycoders.com/link/1937/web)
     + AUGUST R. GARCIA

-“Building robots seems expensive and complicated.
-However, it turns out that it’s relatively straightforward.
+"Building robots seems expensive and complicated.
+However, it turns out that it's relatively straightforward.
 Do you have an IQ higher than 90 and assorted random garbage lying around your house?
-Then you too can make a robot in a reasonably small amount of time.”
+Then you too can make a robot in a reasonably small amount of time."

 (`是也乎:`